 Tomar is renowned throughout the country for its Festa dos Tabuleiros (literally, the Festival of the Trays).
 It can be traced back to Queen Isabel who founded the Brotherhood of the Holy Spirit in the fourteenth century, though some believe it to derive from an ancient fertility rite.
-Whatever its origins, it’s now a largely secular event, held at four-yearly intervals during the first week of July; the next event is in 2015.
+Whatever its origins, it’s now a largely secular event, held at four-yearly intervals during the first week of July; the next events are in 2019 and 2023.

 The festival starts on the first Sunday with the Cortejo dos Rapazes or “Boys’ Procession” (for schoolchildren), with the Cortejo do Mordomo on the following Friday, when the costumed festival coordinators parade their carriages, carts and cattle (symbols of the sacrificial oxen that were once presented).